Topological supersymmetry breaking: Definition and stochastic generalization of chaos and the limit of applicability of statistics: Random "Step-Like" Dynamics

 The next step is the generalization of the discussion to stochastic dynamics.
 Consider maps, $M(\xi)$, that depend on some stochastic variables (noise), $\xi$, with a normalized probability distribution $P(\xi)$, $\int P(\xi)d\xi = 1$.
 We introduce now the generalized transfer operator (GTO):\cite{Ruelle}

 which is the stochastically averaged pullback

 The averaging here is legitimate because pullbacks are linear operators on a linear Hilbert space, which is the exterior algebra of $X$, $\Omega(X)= \bigoplus_{k=0}^D\Omega^k(X)$, \emph{i.e.}, the linear space of all differential forms of all degrees.
-At this moment, it may become suspicious that the possibly highly nonlinear dynamics is described by linear operators.\footnote{The same is true for any (nonlinear) quantum theory, evolution in which is a linear operation on a linear Hilbert space.} The price we pay for the "linearization" is that the Hilbert space is infinitely more dimensional than the DS itself.
+At this moment, it may become suspicious that highly nonlinear dynamics can be described by linear operators.
+The same is true for any quantum theory, in which the evolution is a linear (unitary) operation on a linear infinite-dimensional Hilbert space, whereas the underlying classical equations of motion can be in finite-dimensions and highly nonlinear.

+The price we pay for this "linearization" is that the Hilbert space is infinitely more dimensional than the DS itself.
 One may now wonder whether this price might be too high and the introduction of the Hilbert space is an unnecessary complication.
 The answer is no because the probabilistic description is a necessity for the stochastic dynamics and/or the ergodic approach to deterministic dynamics.